Utility Laws in California

-There are specific rules about how you can handle utility payments for tenants, and breaking those rules could lead to significant fines.
+There are specific rules about handling utility payments for tenants, and breaking those rules could lead to significant fines.
 Don’t risk these avoidable costs, lawsuits, or disagreements with your tenants —take some time to understand utility laws in California.

-From water bills to gas bills, it’s up to you as the landlord to ensure both parties in a lease agreement are aware of who is responsible for covering these costs.
+From water bills to gas bills, it’s up to you as the landlord to ensure both parties in a lease agreement understand who is responsible for covering these costs.
 Today, learn about the applicable laws and how to set yourself up for success when dealing with utility bills and tenant rights.

 Table Of Contents: Utility Laws In California

 It’s your responsibility as a landlord to ensure your tenants have access to utilities, and you cannot turn utilities off just because a tenant is late on rent.
-What else do you need to know about managing utilities and landlord-tenant law in California?
+What else must you know about managing utilities and landlord-tenant law in California?
 Follow our guide today:

 What Is Landlord-Tenant Law?

 Experienced landlords will already be familiar with landlord-tenant law.
-However, landlords early in their careers may not yet have a working knowledge of what these laws cover.
+However, landlords may still need to learn what these laws cover early in their careers.

 Landlord-tenant law dictates the rights and responsibilities of both tenants and landlords.
 Each state has its own landlord-tenant laws, and some cities may have additional rules that apply to rental properties.